What is The Debt Snowball Method for paying off debt?

 Where Do We Start?

 Wondering what debt to pay off first?
 The first thing we want to do is make sure we cover our four walls, Food, Utilities, Shelter and Transportation.
 Once you have that out of the way, write down all of your credit card balances and minimum payments.
 Order them from the lowest balance to highest balance.
 Make sure you can cover all of your debts.
 This shouldn’t be too hard.
 Credit cards are usually set up with low monthly payments.
 This ensures a longer payback time for borrowers, and more interest for the lender.
 To help, just look at the Schumer Box the next time you receive a credit card invoice.
 The lowest balance is what debt to pay off first.
 Then move to the next lowest balance.
+The balance based debt snowball method for paying off debt may cost more or even take longer than the interest based debt snowball method for paying off debt.
+However, The debt snowball method for paying off debt is meant to get rid of individual debts quickly.
+This will help you state of mind as initially you start checking off paid balances and removing the credit card from your life entirely.

 What Debt to Pay off First